It's our 40th Birthday! Take a look at our birthday offers page here

 Image

-As you explore the alpine meadows and rugged mountain terrain, you may encounter ibex gracefully navigating steep slopes, chamois leaping across rocky outcrops, and marmots basking in the sun.
-The pristine natural habitats of Switzerland are home to an array of bird species, including the elusive golden eagle and playful Alpine chough.
+As you explore the Alpine meadows and rugged mountain terrain, you may encounter ibex gracefully navigating steep slopes, chamois leaping across rocky outcrops and marmots basking in the sun.
+The pristine natural habitats of Switzerland are home to an array of bird species, including the elusive golden eagle and playful Alpine chough, so don't forget your camera to try and capture this captivating wildlife.

 Regions to visit while on a walking holiday in Switzerland

-Our walking holidays in Switzerland take you on an unforgettable journey through the Swiss Alps and here are some of the regions that you will visit on your way.
+Our walking holidays in Switzerland take you on an unforgettable journey through the Swiss Alps, passing through many breathtaking regions.

-Champex, a charming Swiss mountain village, is a captivating stop on a walking holiday in Switzerland.
-Nestled at an altitude of 1,466 metres, it's surrounded by lush forests and offers spectacular views of the Alps.
-This serene retreat provides a perfect setting for hikers to rest, enjoy local cuisine, and take in the pristine natural beauty, making it an idyllic destination on any Swiss walking adventure.
+The famous 'Chocolate Box' village of Champex is a charming Swiss mountain village visited on our Self-Guided Tour du Mont Blanc holiday.
+Nestled at an altitude of 1,466m, it is affectionately known as 'Little Canada'.
+It is surrounded by lush forests and offers spectacular views of the Alps.
+This serene retreat provides a perfect setting for trekkers to rest, enjoy local cuisine and take in the pristine natural beauty.

 Zermatt

-Zermatt, nestled in the Swiss Alps, is a highlight of any walking holiday in Switzerland.
-This charming mountain town offers a picturesque setting with car-free streets, rustic chalets, and a backdrop dominated by the iconic Matterhorn.
+Zermatt, nestled in the Swiss Alps, is a highlight of many of our walking holidays in Switzerland.
+This charming mountain town offers a picturesque setting with car-free streets, rustic chalets and a backdrop dominated by the iconic Matterhorn.

 Monte Rosa

-Monte Rosa, the highest mountain in Switzerland and the second-highest in the Alps, is a prominent highlight of any walking holiday in the region.
-Its majestic peaks and glaciers are a captivating sight.
-While hiking in the Monte Rosa area, you can witness the incredible beauty of its rugged landscape, pristine lakes, and the Gorner Glacier, offering a true alpine paradise for nature enthusiasts and mountaineers alike.
-The surrounding trails provide awe-inspiring views of this iconic massif.
+Monte Rosa, the highest mountain in Switzerland and the second-highest in the Alps, is a prominent highlight of any walking holiday in the region as the surrounding trails provide awe-inspiring views of this iconic massif.
+While trekking in the Monte Rosa area, perhaps on the Tour de Monte Rosa, you'll witness the incredible beauty of its rugged landscape, pristine lakes and the captivating Gorner Glacier, offering a true Alpine paradise for nature enthusiasts and mountaineers alike.

 Bernese Oberland

-This picturesque region is a treasure trove of alpine beauty, with its emerald lakes, dense forests, and the iconic Eiger, Mönch, and Jungfrau peaks dominating the skyline.
-Hikers exploring the Bernese Oberland are treated to a tapestry of well-marked trails that lead to stunning vistas, charming mountain villages, and encounters with local culture.
+This picturesque region is a treasure trove of Alpine beauty, with its emerald lakes, dense forests and the iconic Eiger, Mönch and Jungfrau peaks dominating the skyline.
+Trekkers exploring the Bernese Oberland are treated to a tapestry of well-marked trails that lead to stunning vistas, charming mountain villages and encounters with local culture.
+Embark on the famous Bernese Oberland East or West trek to explore this captivating region.

 What is the best time of year for a walking holiday in Switzerland?